-Critical examination: all relevant information regarding models and their use should be evaluated, and a rigorous, in-depth and well-founded opinion issued.

-- Transparency: the RMV's opinion should be fully understood by the areas reviewed. - Regulatory Compliance: the RMV unit must always comply with any applicable internal rules and regulatory requirements.
+- Critical examination: All relevant information regarding models and their use should be evaluated, and a rigorous, in-depth and well-founded opinion issued. - Transparency: RMV's opinion should be fully understood by the areas reviewed. - Regulatory Compliance: RMV must always comply with any applicable internal rules and regulatory requirements.
 In particular, it must ensure that the internal models comply with the minimum regulatory requirements.